Assisted house sales: What are they and how do assisted sales work?

 Get a free no-obligation offer

-You will probably also know that selling via auction is often quicker and more predictable than using online or high street estate agents, as auction events take place on set dates, and - when selling via the traditional method of auction at least - the top bid is binding when the gavel falls.
+You will probably also know that an auction is often quicker and more predictable than using online or high street agents, as auction events take place on set dates, and - when selling via the traditional method of auction at least - the top bid is binding when the gavel falls.

-A standard estate agency sale, on the other hand, can take an average of four months.
+On the other hand, a standard estate agency housesale can take an average of four months.
 This approach relies heavily on finding the right buyers, receiving the right offers and avoiding the worst pitfalls of a property chain.

-One technique is known as “Assisted Sales” (or AS).
+One strategy is known as assisted sales.
 This is actually an umbrella term referring to various methods, which we will explore throughout this guide.

-So, what is “Assisted Sales” - and why might some sellers opt for this kind of approach?
-Below, we’ll provide a clearer definition of this home selling technique and explore the various specific options associated with the wider method.
+So, what are they and why might some homeowners opt for this kind of approach for their property's sale?
+Below, we’ll provide a clearer definition and explore the various options associated with the wider method.

 Get Your Free Offer Now